tdkotecha/CalculiX-Workflow/Transcient/Transcient/Readme.md

 The things which are checked,

--Large displacements
+* Large displacements

--without Plasticity
+* without Plasticity

--Buckling with imperfection (a small internal pressure of -1N)
+* Buckling with imperfection (a small internal pressure of -1N)

-* Procedure to do the analysis
+A) Procedure to do the analysis

-1) Import the STEP File in Gmsh.
+* Import the STEP File in Gmsh.

-2) Do the meshing using Transfinite function.
+* Do the meshing using Transfinite function.

-3) Create Physical surfaces, which you can use as sets in CGX.
+* Create Physical surfaces, which you can use as sets in CGX.

-4) Create the .inp File.
+* Create the .inp File.

-5) Create .fbd File using this .geo File and .inp file for Analysis
+* Create .fbd File using this .geo File and .inp file for Analysis

-6) Create Solve.inp file
+* Create Solve.inp file

-7) Run the analysis.
+* Run the analysis.

 | File     | Contents       |
 | :------- | :------------- |